Musculoskeletal & Neurological Symptoms

-Acupuncture for back pain will help to reduce the inflammation and increase the circulation to the area of the back that is bothering you for some immediate relief as well as some general support.
+Acupuncture and Acupuncture Point Injection Therapy (PIT) for back pain will help to reduce the inflammation and increase the circulation to the area of the back that is bothering you for some immediate relief as well as some general support.
 Acupuncture can also help to loosen tight, irritated muscles, break up adhesions and scar tissue, and release motor points to help get muscles to fire correctly.
 We will also go deeper to find the root cause of what is going on and develop a treatment plan to reverse as much damage as we can and to prevent further damage from occurring.

 No two cases are the same, so a good evaluation is necessary to develop an appropriate plan to treat back pain.